Design-Computing/Design-Computing.github.io/md/week1.md

 #### Test

 <div style="float: right; display: block; width: 40%; padding: 1em; border: 12px solid yellow; background: aliceblue; margin-left: 1em;">
-TIP: You can type a <code>../c</code> and then press [tab] and the terminal will _auto complete_ it to <code>../course/</code> then add a _w_ and it'll finish that until the next unambiguous option: <code>../course/week</code>.
+TIP: You can type a <code>../c</code> and then press [tab] and the terminal will _auto complete_ it to <code>../course/</code> then add a <code>w</code> and it'll finish that until the next unambiguous option: <code>../course/week</code>.
 If you keep going like this you can type all of that in just a few keystrokes.
 Learn how to do this, it's a superpower.
 </div>

-In this course, at least to begin with, the tests are already written for you.
+In this course the tests are already written for you.
 They check if your code does what it's supposed to do.
 To run the tests, you write, at the terminal:

 > `python ../course/week1/tests.py`